Jai Singh I

-Mirza Raja Jai Singh I (15 July 1611 – 28 August 1667) was the Kachhwaha Rajput ruler of the Kingdom of Amber as well as a senior most general and a high-ranking mansabdar at the imperial court of Mughal Empire.
+Mirza Raja Jai Singh I (15 July 1611 – 28 August 1667) was the Kachhwaha ruler of the Kingdom of Amber as well as a senior most general and a high-ranking mansabdar at the imperial court of Mughal Empire.
 His predecessor was his grand uncle, Mirza Raja Bhau Singh, the younger son of Mirza Raja Man Singh I.

 Early life

-Jai Singh was born to Maha Singh and his wife Damiyanti, the granddaughter of Maharana Udai Singh of Mewar.
+Jai Singh was born to Maha Singh and his wife Damiyanti, the granddaughter of Udai Singh II of Mewar.

 Accession and early career

-Maharaja Jai Singh of Amber and Maharaja Gaj Singh of Marwar - Folio from the Amber Album, c.
+Maharaja Jai Singh of Amber and Maharaja Gaj Singh I of Marwar - Folio from the Amber Album, c.
 1630.

 At the age of 10, Jai Singh became the Raja of Amber and the head of the Kachhwaha Rajputs.
 His military career spans the full reign of Shah Jahan and the first decade of Aurangzeb's reign.

 Jai Singh's military career began during the accession of Shah Jahan as the Mughal emperor in 1627.
 Taking advantage of the change in sovereigns, Jai Singh's commander in the Deccan, Khan Jahan Lodi, rebelled with his Afghan followers.
 However, Jai Singh brought away his own army to the north and then joined the campaign to defeat the rebels.
 Jai Singh was made a commander of 4000 for his service.

 Jai Singh, attached to Abdullah Khan's division, pursued Khan Jahan Lodi after he fled to the Deccan, accompanied by some of his followers.

 In 1630, Jai Singh fought in the Battle of Bir against Jahan Khan Lodi.
 In the end, the Afghans were routed, the Mughals pursued them, and Lodi was killed by Madho Singh Hada.